pjohnst5/CoolsterCodes/content/articles/hey.md

 tags = ["Georgia Tech", "AI", "Ballin' it up"]
 +++

 *Author's note:* This is a longer piece that starts off with exposition into the nature of the N+1 query problem.
-If you're already well familiar with it, you may want to skip my description of N+1 to a story involving a creative use of [Ruby fibers at Stripe](#fibers-and-intents) to try and plug this hole, or the [two-phase load and render](#two-phase) that I've put in my current company's Go codebase, a pattern we've been using for two years now that's rid of us N+1s, and for which I'd have trouble citing any deficiency (aside from Go's normal trouble with verbosity).
+If you're already well familiar with it, you may want to skip my description of N+1 to a story involving a creative use of [What now](#what-now) to try and plug this hole, or the [two-phase load and render](#two-phase) that I've put in my current company's Go codebase, a pattern we've been using for two years now that's rid of us N+1s, and for which I'd have trouble citing any deficiency (aside from Go's normal trouble with verbosity).
 It works.

 ---